Everything you need to know about eggs

-One medium-sized egg weighing 44 grams typically contains 164 milligrams of cholesterol.
+One medium-sized egg that weighs 44 grams typically contains 164 milligrams of cholesterol.
 However, evidence has shown there is little, if any, relationship between cholesterol found in food and heart disease or blood cholesterol levels.

 As eggs are low in saturated fats, the effect that they have on blood cholesterol is deemed to be clinically insignificant.

-Huevos rancheros is a simple recipe that can incorporate eggs into your diet, the accompanying tomatos and vegetables make it an overall balanced meal.
+Huevos rancheros is a simple recipe that can incorporate eggs into your diet, the accompanying tomatoes and vegetables make it an overall balanced meal.